 At other times, they need more information, or some kind of reassurance that they’re making the right choice.
 Reviews, especially in prestigious publications, can really boost confidence in a product – or they can be a deal-breaker.

 Big purchases, like laptops and flat-screen TVs, generally come on the back of some pretty hefty online research.
 Things like food and clothing tend to be somewhat more whimsical purchases, but fashion and cooking blogs do have a major influence on the final purchase.
 Food and fashion shoppers may seem to be a little less analytical as there’s usually no spec sheet to a potato or dress, whereas laptops and TVs may appear to be heavier on the numbers.
 This isn’t really the case, though, as branding, brand loyalty and the sense of ‘what this laptop/smartphone says about me’ is just as strong with those products as with any others.

 End users want to think they’ve made a free choice, discovering things by chance based on their uniqueness and individual personality.
 We know, as marketers, that this is, in fact, all orchestrated and a huge amount of influence has been exerted by the time of purchase.
 Free will might be off limits to the man upstairs, then, but down on Earth we have plenty of techniques for manipulating the buyer’s mind.

-There’s an epic Koozai blog post covering the buying cycle.
-Read it – you’ll get some great ideas from a content marketing pro.
+There’s an epic Koozai video covering the buying cycle here – you’ll get some great ideas from a content marketing pro.